 4. They let go of things they cannot control- smart women surrender to the reality that certain things are out of their control.
 They focus their energy only onto the things that they can control and have influence over, and let go of trying to change things that they cannot.
 In this way, they gain a sense of power over their experience by staying grounded in reality, and through acceptance of what they can and cannot control, they suffer less.

-5. They have a way of managing their stress- smart women take care of themselves when hard times strike.
+5. They have a way of managing stress- smart women take care of themselves when hard times strike.
 They have coping strategies and rituals of self-care that they practice in order to nurture their own needs as they go through their painful experiences.
 Whether through art, massage, warm baths, extra sleep, silent walks, good cries, talking, counseling, nutrition, exercise, journaling, or being held by a loved one, smart women treat themselves with tenderness and care when they are in pain.
 They don't abandon themselves in their own time of need.

 It takes strength, courage, and wisdom to do these things while in immense emotional pain.
 Smart women exercise great maturity when struggles arise.
 At the core of their actions is self-love- the ability to see themselves and their own pain as important & worthy of tenderness, care, and compassion.